pekdon

 pekwm daytime

 Most (desktop) environments these days have support for both a light and dark mode and during the winter semester the changes in ambient lighting is quite dramatic during the day and so this is something I’ve been wanting to have in pekwm not having to do it manually.
-During the summer semester, there’s virtually no need for me as it is mostly bright outside during the hours I’m awake.
-Anyway, pekwm has gotten a new optional component, pekwm_sys that is configured in the new Sys section of the main config file.

 Read more...